surl-server – a serial proxy for 8bit computers

 #list in src/debian/control, Build-Depends section)

-sudo apt install libcurl4-gnutls-dev libgumbo-dev \
+sudo apt install libcurl4-gnutls-dev libgumbo-dev libpng-dev \

-libjq-dev libsdl-image1.2-dev libavcodec-dev \
+libjq-dev libsdl-image1.2-dev libavcodec-dev libavformat-dev \

-libavformat-dev libavfilter-dev libavutil-dev \
+libavfilter-dev libavutil-dev libswresample-dev libmagic-dev \

 cd src/surl-server